modio/modio-docs/public/en-us/features/authentication/verification.md

 ---
 id: authentication-verification
-title: User Auth Best Practices
+title: User Verification
 slug: /authentication/verification
 sidebar_position: 6
 ---

-# User Authentication Best Practices
+# User Verification

-User verification is a critical part of the mod.io authentication process.
-It ensures that the user is who they say they are and that they have access to the email address they provided.
-This is important for security reasons and account recovery.
+Additional user verification is available as part of the mod.io authentication process.
+It optionally allows users to connect an email address to their account (where one is not already provided by the SSO provider).
+This is important for security reasons, account recovery and access to advanced functionality such as creator dashboards and monetization features.

 ## Verification process

 The verification process is simple.
-After a user signs up, they will receive an email with a verification link.
+In-game, you can optionally add the ability for users to include an email address with their authentication request.
+When this occurs, if a verified email is not already connected to their account, the user will receive an email with a verification link.
 They must click this link to verify their email address.
-If they do not verify their email address, their account may be significantly limited.
+If they do not verify their email address, their account may be limited.

 Games should help to facilitate this verification process when encountering unverified users.
 For example, if a user tries to upload a mod, but their account is unverified, the game should prompt them to verify their email address.